Michal Handzuš: Playing career

-On 24 June 2013, Handzuš and the Blackhawks defeated the Boston Bruins 3–2 in Game 6 of the 2013 Stanley Cup Finals to win the Stanley Cup.
+On 24 June 2013, Handzuš and the Blackhawks defeated the Boston Bruins 3–2 in game six of the 2013 Stanley Cup Final to win the Stanley Cup.
 In the following off-season, on 5 July, Handzuš re-signed to a one-year contract to remain with the team.
 On 19 March 2014, he played in his 1,000th career NHL game.

-On 28 May 2014, with the Blackhawks facing elimination in Game 5 of the Western Conference Finals, Handzuš scored a game-winning goal in double-overtime against Los Angeles Kings, the eventual Stanley Cup champions.
+On 28 May 2014, with the Blackhawks facing elimination in game five of the Western Conference Finals, Handzuš scored a game-winning goal in double-overtime against Los Angeles Kings, the eventual Stanley Cup champions.
 On 16 June, after the Blackhawks had been eliminated from playoff contention, the team announced that they would not be re-signing Handzuš after the season.
 He subsequently became an unrestricted free agent on 1 July.

 Management career

 Post-playing career, Handzuš joined the leadership of the Slovak Ice Hockey Federation, but resigned in September 2022 after the organization chose to continue allowing national team members to play in the KHL despite the ongoing 2022 Russian invasion of Ukraine saying, "It is a fundamental value issue for me, and that is why I cannot imagine my further work in this direction of the organization,” in a statement posted to Twitter.